Destructibility and Axiomatizability of Kaufmann Models: Killing Destructible Kaufmann Models

-Finally let us note that if there is an $\omega_1$-like model with more than $\aleph_1$-many classes then $T^M_{fin}$ is a Kurepa tree.
-Since it's consistent (relative to an inaccessible) that there are no Kurepa trees it's consistent that there is no $\omega_1$-preserving forcing notion adding a class to any $\omega_1$-like model of $\PA$. \begin{corollary} From an inaccessible it's consistent, both with $\CH$ and without $\CH$, that any forcing notion adding a class to an $\omega_1$-like model of $\PA$ collapses $\omega_1$. \end{corollary}
+Finally let us note that if there is an $\omega_1$-like tree-like model with more than $\aleph_1$-many branches then the tree is a Kurepa tree.
+Since it's consistent (relative to an inaccessible) that there are no Kurepa trees it's consistent that there is no $\omega_1$-preserving forcing notion adding a class to any $\omega_1$-like tree-like model. \begin{corollary} If $\mathsf{ZF}$ plus ``there is an inaccessible cardinal" is consistent, then $\ZFC$ plus ``any forcing notion adding a branch to an $\omega_1$-like tree-like model collapses $\omega_1$" is consistent both with $\CH$ and the negation of $\CH$.

+In particular, if $\mathsf{ZF}$ plus ``there is an inaccessible cardinal" is consistent then $\ZFC$ both with $\CH$ and its negation are consistent with ``no $\omega_1$-like model of $\PA$ or $\ZF$ can have a class added to it by forcing without collapsing $\omega_1$". \end{corollary}

 \begin{proof} By what has been said it suffices to note that from an inaccessible, $\MAone$ can be forced alongside the failure of Kurepa's hypothesis and (for the $\CH$ case) a countable support iteration of the main forcing from \cite{Switz20widetrees} of length $\kappa$ for $\kappa$ inaccessible plus some routine bookkeeping works. \end{proof}